 They have their first Six Nations win this term and Scotland have a second losing bonus point in a fortnight.

 And there were plenty of those as the wind swirled and the rain teemed.
 Aside from the endless stream of kicks, Scotland turned the ball over a staggering 20 times.
 England lost it seven times.
-Scotland won 57% of their own lineouts – a sin regardless of the conditions or the increased number o throw-ins (there were 19 for the Scots).
+Scotland won 57% of their own lineouts – a sin regardless of the conditions or the increased number of throw-ins (there were 19 for the Scots).
 Owen Farrell missed three penalties while George Ford at least deserves some praise for having the chutzpah to try an audacious, if ultimately futile, drop-goal attempt.

 No matter.
 From the resultant scrum, Ben Youngs fed a charging Farrell and then the pack went to work.
-Genge picked up and his mates helped power to the vital five-pointer.
-As the Scottish skipper remarked after the game, he put his team under some pressure.
+Genge picked up and his mates helped him power to the vital five-pointer.
+As the Scottish skipper remarked after the game, he put his team under unnecessary pressure.
 Genge and his cohorts capitalised minutes later.